KentenRoth/100DaysOfCode/README.md

 I wanted to get some coding in, but ended up spending the night playing with my daughter and doing the family stuff.

 ---

+Day 52

+Tonight was getting all the assets rounded up for my portfolio and getting everything ready to roll.
+I have a long weekend this so I will be hitting coding very hard this weekend.
+I plan on getting my portfolio completed this weekend, along with several other things.
+I feel like I have been slacking the last few days, so I need to get my focus back on what I need to get done and accomplish it.

+---